Obscure snakehead: Diet

-Reproduction
+Life cycle

-Determining the sex of the obscure snakehead can only be done through the dissection of the gonads.
-Reproduction happens throughout the year, especially during and right after flooding.
-Males and females during spawning make a color change.
-The males change from brown to bright blue and the females' brown spots turn a deeper dark brown and the bright spots on their fins turn blue, and both male and female pectoral fins turn white at the tips.
+Determining the sex of the obscure snakehead can only be done through the dissection to examine the gonads; like many fish, this species isn't visibly sexually dimorphic.
+Reproduction happens throughout the year, especially during and right after flooding in the wet season.
+Males and females change color during spawning; the males change from brown to bright blue and the females' brown spots turn a deeper dark brown and the bright spots on their fins turn blue, and both male and female pectoral fins turn white at the tips.
 The female lays her eggs and the male immediately fertilizes them.
 Incubation time varies depending on the temperature of the water and amount of light to which the eggs are exposed.
 The adults both share in the responsibility of protecting the young until they reach a length of about 3 mm.
+This fish can gain about 2 g/day and reach a weight of 1 kg within 4–5 months.
+An adult P. obscura has been measured at 54 cm.

 Commercial importance

 The obscure snakehead is being considered as an emerging aquaculture species in Africa.
 The fish is very fleshy, has few bones, and is high in protein.
 An issue of concern is the way the fish are harvested.
 The use of poison, fire, and dynamite as fishing tools, along with the improper netting of fish, are hurting the fish population, as well as those humans consuming the fish.